How to Ensure App Security with Secure SDLC Implementation

 It is important to remember that security-related activities should not end after the completion of the development phase – security should be an inevitable part of the operation phase as well.
 At this point, we advise you to pay attention to things like Environment Hardening (Environment Management practice) – you can use vendor-specific guidelines or CIS and STIG benchmarks.
 You will need to set up the process and select the appropriate tool for Security Incident and Event Management (Incident Management practice).
 With the growth and development of your business, we recommend gradually increasing the maturity levels of your security practices or to even start building your Security Operation Center either on your own or with companies that provide SOC-as-a-Service.

 Implementing security in SDLC enables businesses to streamline the development process by addressing the root causes of security issues as early as possible.

-If you need more advice or help with implementing secure SDLC or would like to run penetration testing on your software solution, feel free to contact us today and check our Cybersecurity services.
+If you need more advice or help with implementing secure SDLC or would like to run penetration testing on your software solution, feel free to contact us today and check our Cybersecurity consulting services.
 Our security teams will provide advice on the best models and help to ensure the security of your product.

 Sigma Software provides IT services to enterprises, software product houses, and startups.
 Working since 2002, we have build deep domain knowledge in AdTech, automotive, aviation, gaming industry, telecom, e-learning, FinTech, PropTech.We constantly work to enrich our expertise with machine learning, cybersecurity, AR/VR, IoT, and other technologies.
 Here we share insights into tech news, software engineering tips, business methods, and company life.Linkedin profile